chadblack/CollegeSport2018/_posts/2018-08-23-the-ticker-aug-28.md

    recruits on two weekends last Spring.</span>

-6. <span style="color:red">New allegations that the former [Athletic Director](http://www.baltimoresun.com/sports/terps/tracking-the-terps/bs-sp-anderson-diamondback-lawyer-0823-story.html)
-   of the University of Maryland hire an attorney with Athletic Department funds to represent two players accused of sexual assault.
+6. New allegations that the former [Athletic Director](http://www.baltimoresun.com/sports/terps/tracking-the-terps/bs-sp-anderson-diamondback-lawyer-0823-story.html) of the University of Maryland hire an attorney with Athletic Department funds to represent two players accused of sexual assault.
 AD Kevin Anderson